hashicorp/terraform/README.md

 # Unsupported features

 # Zones
-  * Setting up secondary servers is currently unsupported
+  * Setting up secondary servers to AXFR is currently unsupported

 ## Records
   * Static metadata (not linked to a feed) is not yet supported